Styling your spreadsheet

 Excel_AddStyle ( wb, "ColumnTitles", JSON ("Font", "Arial", "FontSize", 14, "Decoration", "Bold"));

-The table below describe the available options.
+The table below describes the available options.

 Style Options

-Option Name | Type | Description | Example |
+| Option Name | Type | Description | Example |

 Font |